oicr-gsi/robust-paper/README.md

 post-doctoral, academic or industry position with much-deserved acclaim.

 Our story really starts after that student leaves the lab.
-Every student and research associate with a few years of experience feels a tremor of fear when their advisor says "Use <graduated student>'s code to analyze your data".
+Every student and research associate with a few years of experience feels a tremour of fear when their advisor says "Use \<graduated student\>'s code to analyze your data".
 In most cases, the software will be undocumented, have a number of eccentricities, and likely will not work without substantial modification.
-It is a time sink, and the follow-up student will shake their fist and curse the graduated student's name.
+The student or employee will shake their fist and curse the graduated student's name.
+She then has two choices: hack it to make it work or invest time into making the software robust.

+Robust software can be installed on systems outside the original institution and works for users than the original author.
+Its input and output data have a defined format.
+It has a minimum set of documentation that describes what its dependencies are, how to install it, and what the options are.
+Finally, it is amenable to testing by external software and is versioned.
+Whether the aim is as simple as sharing the code with collaborators or as complex as using the software in a production analysis environment, increasing the robustness of your software decreases headaches all around.

+These rules are for anyone who is placed in the position of making bioinformatics software robust and generally usable.
+We do not recommend specific languages, libraries, packages, documentation styles or operating systems.
+We also do not advise these rules be applied to *every* coding effort.
+The vast majority of code produced in the marathon of a graduate thesis is 'throw-away' code that it used once to answer a specific question related to a specific dataset.
+However, once that little script is dragged out three or four times for slightly different purposes, it may be time to apply some robustness rules.

 FIXME: explain the problem.